Cloud Collision Signatures in the Central Molecular Zone: Discussion

 \section{Discussion}

 Some recent studies into CMZ cloud collisions have used \( \cs \) as an alternative cloud collision tracer to \( \co \) \citep[e.g.][]{busch2022}.
 Based on the results of this study, that choice appears to be a valid one for identifying cloud collisions in the CMZ, which would not be the case in the Milky Way disc.
 Studies in the CMZ using \( \co \) have encountered difficulties in identifying strong bridging features \citep[e.g.][]{gramze2023}, in agreement with our results.
+While we have focused on the $J=1-0$ transition, we find qualitatively indistinguishable results for the CO $J=3-2$ line, although sufficiently high-$J$ transitions with critical densities comparable to the other lines investigated here may recover the broad bridge feature in the CMZ.
 The extreme environment of the CMZ appears to allow the use of other species which under normal conditions preferentially trace dense gas, in an analogous manner to \( \co \) as signatures of cloud collisions.
 Similarly, the presence of widespread supersonic turbulence in the CMZ \citep{henshaw2023} may make SiO, normally a shock tracer, more suited to tracing the bulk of the cloud material, as in \citet{armijos2020}.

 The widespread \( \nth \) emission seen in the high-CRIR CMZ model is in good agreement with the observed behaviour of this molecule \citep{santamaria2021}, and in start contrast to its role as a tracer of high-density gas in the Milky Way disc \citep{pety2017,kauffmann2017,tafalla2021}.
 To our knowledge, this is the first time this behaviour has been reproduced using a self-consistent treatment of the dynamics and chemistry; \citet{petkova2023} use a fixed \( \nth \) abundance estimated from CMZ observations, while \citet{hsu2023} include an increased CRIR in their chemical model, but do not investigate the higher densities and temperatures present in the CMZ.
 In addition to its role as a tracer of dense gas, the altered chemical behaviour in the CMZ is likely to affect the relationship between the \( \nth \) emission and the star formation rate proposed by \citet{priestley2023b} under Milky Way disc conditions.
-Simulations with more realistic thermodynamics than the isothermal equation of state adopted here \citep[e.g.][]{clark2013} will be required to investigate this point in more detail.
+Simulations with more realistic thermodynamics than the isothermal equation of state adopted here \citep[e.g.][Cusack et al. in prep.]{clark2013} will be required to investigate this point in more detail.